Oxford University Innovation and intellectual property

 One in five recent licensing agreements was signed with local companies, helping to generate greater economic benefits in the Oxford region.

-A growing number of licensing deals are being signed with companies in Asia, cementing our recent strategy to open offices in this region.
+A growing number of licensing deals are being signed with companies in Asia, resulting from our strategy to open offices in this region.